ppoffice/hexo-theme-icarus/source/_posts/en/Widgets.md

         position: left
 {% endcodeblock %}

-Then, add `toc: true` to the front-matter of the post you wish to display the widget:
+Then, add `toc: true` to the front-matter of your post:

 {% codeblock Post.md lang:yaml %}
 title: A post with the table of contents